2018ik/2018ik.github.io/_wiki/faith.markdown

 ## Application

 Humans have a natural concept to believe, but that is not the true faith.
 This true faith is the faith of Jesus Christ (Rom.
 3:22, Gal.
 2:16), and is in the mingled spirit (1 Cor.
 4:13).
 One should really thank God for His faithfulness, since they themselves do not have faith.
 In our natural life, we actually cannot believe in God.
 We need Christ to become our faith.
 This is altogether based on the mercy of God.

-After we are given faith, this faith must be exercised, that the virtue of the divine life may be developed and reach maturity.
+Faith begins with hearing the Word, and leads to speaking the Word, which cyclically leads to more faith.
+Romans 10:17 says that faith comes out of hearing through the word of Christ.
+After we are given faith, this faith must be exercised.
+Exercising this faith is equivalent to exercising the spirit, as the spirit is a spirit of faith.
+It is through such a spirit of faith that one speaks for God and speaks forth God (2 Cor.
+4:13), thereby producing more faith.

 ## Biblical Examples